 Description

-Sweet and Spicy Pork Chops have the perfect blend of natural sweetness from brown sugar and pineapple.
+Sweet and Sour Pork Chops have the perfect blend of natural sweetness from brown sugar and pineapple.
 And they are combined with some chili sauce for a bit of spicy heat.
 It's an easy skillet meal and dinner is ready in about 30 minutes.

 Ingredients